Frayser History, Family Crest & Coats of Arms

 Spelling variations of this family name include: Frazer, Fraser, Frasher, Frisell, Frasee, Frazie, Frazier, Friselle, Fresser, Friser, Fryssar, Fressell, Fresal, Fresale, Frichell, Fraysser, Fresall, Fresle, Fresill, Fressair, Fraisser and many more.

-Another 101 words (7 lines of text) are included under the topic Early Frayser Notables in all our PDF Extended History products and printed products wherever possible.
+Another 63 words (4 lines of text) are included under the topic Early Frayser Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the Frayser family moved to Ireland, but this topic is not covered in this excerpt.
-Another 151 words(11 lines of text) about their life in Ireland is included in all our PDF Extended History products.

 Some of the first settlers of this family name were: